Among other forms of content marketing, clustering has emerged as the predominant approach in search engine ranking strategy.

 High-quality content requires more than just the right keywords.
 It must satisfy a searcher’s wants and needs.

-Part of Google’s algorithm measures user click-through rate and time spent on-page, which tracks the amount of time a user spends on the page on which they landed.
+Part of Google’s algorithm measures user click-through rate and time spent on-page.

 This is the test of user intent.
 It’s a crucial rankings factor.

 Successful content planners establish topical authority through comprehensive coverage of a given subject.

 This image below illustrates a simple topic cluster:

 The subject, in this case, is ‘Content Strategy.’
 In the center of the image, we see a homepage.
 This is linked to three different nodes.
 Each node is a pillar content item covering one major aspect of the subject.
 In turn, every node has a set of cluster articles.
 Each of these articles covers one component of the node topic.

 A barebones content plan, with some obvious pieces missing, might look as follows:

 Domain - Content Strategy. (.com)

 Node 1 - Information Architecture.